jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 popstate callback.

 ##Notes

-Content sniffing (ignoring of mime types by browser on circumstances)

 This work lists features of HTML5 with nice and detailed methods of checking HTML5 features support pg 35.